goliatone/go-cms/docs/CMS_TDD.md

 - Exposes a CMS-specific service interface for translators, formatters, and culture data
 - Adds CMS augmentations (template helper wiring, repository-backed loaders, default fallbacks)
 - Provides no-op implementations when the host disables localization

+Configuration highlights:

+- `cms.Config.DefaultLocale` sets the fallback locale; it must be populated whenever `cms.Config.I18N.DefaultLocaleRequired` or `cms.Config.I18N.RequireTranslations` are true.
+- `cms.Config.I18N.RequireTranslations` (defaults to `true`) preserves the legacy requirement that every entity carries at least one translation.
+Disable it to support staged rollouts or monolingual publishing; see `TRANS_FIX.md` for the rollout rationale.
+- `cms.Config.I18N.DefaultLocaleRequired` (defaults to `true`) enforces that a fallback locale exists even when translations are optional, allowing hosts to relax the constraint in tightly scoped deployments.
+- When `cms.Config.I18N.Enabled` is `false`, both requirement flags are ignored and services operate in monolingual mode while still accepting explicit translations if provided.

+#### Translation Flexibility Migration

+1. Keep the defaults (`RequireTranslations = true`, `DefaultLocaleRequired = true`) while upgrading—behaviour remains identical to previous releases.
+2. Use the per-request `AllowMissingTranslations` flag on create/update DTOs when a workflow transition or import step needs to bypass enforcement without changing global defaults.
+3. For systemic monolingual deployments, flip `RequireTranslations` to `false` (and optionally relax `DefaultLocaleRequired`).
+Services treat empty translation slices as no-ops so the existing locale data is preserved.
+4. When `I18N.Enabled` is disabled entirely, requirement flags are ignored but overrides are still honoured; validate template/rendering fallbacks as outlined in the appendix of `TRANS_FIX.md` before rolling out broadly.

 ### Markdown Slice – Phase 6 Closeout